[5 Minute Read]

 Q: Should I use Cat5E, Cat6, Cat6A, or Fiber?

-Category 5/6,/6A cable, single-mode fiber, and multi-mode fiber vary in capabilities and price.
+Category 5/6/6A cable, single-mode fiber optic, and multi-mode fiber optic cabling vary in capabilities and price.

 Bicsi and Belden's Cat6A cable recommendations